2022 New South Wales floods: Meteorology

 Some areas of the Illawarra, near Wollongong, received more than 700 mm in three days and others in Sydney received around eight months of rain in four days.
 Camden, in Sydney's southwest, received 197.4 mm of rain between July 2 and 3, with Sydney CBD accumulating 148.6 mm over the span of four days.
 The July flood event was the fourth major flood to strike Western Sydney in less than two years, with the weekend (July 2–3) receiving as much rainfall as Melbourne, Canberra or London generally receive in a year.
 The heaviest amount had fallen in Brogers Creek, where 933 mm of rain fell in four days.
 Taree recorded its wettest day on record, registering 305 mm on the gauge from the 24 hours to 9am July 7, with records dating back to 1881.

+Cause

-The rain bomb was caused by a tropical moisture (or an atmospheric river) that arrived from northern Australia which interacted with a low pressure trough on the New South Wales coast and later became an east coast low.
+The intense rain was caused by a tropical moisture (or an atmospheric river) that arrived from northern Australia which interacted with a low pressure trough on the New South Wales coast and later became an east coast low.
 Global warming and the consequential ocean heating was a contributing factor to this event.

 Social media, such as TikTok, saw the rise of conspiracy theories claiming that the floods were caused by "weather manipulation" and "cloud seeding" to "weaponise the weather against its own people".
 Conspiracy theorists shared a 2016 news story from Seven News which reported Tasmanian residents fearing that the state's worst floods in 40 years could have been linked to cloud seeding operated by Hydro Tasmania.
 However, these claims were quickly dismissed by experts.